JagandeepBrar/telegram-plex-bot/docs/README.md

 ## Implemented Commands

+- General
+    - `/help`: Shows all commands available for the current user (based on their status)
 - Account-Related
     - `/register`: Registers a user to the bot's sqlite database
         - `/start` is also an alias, so it is automatically executed when any user starts a conversation with the bot